-7. Quality - The GAMUT (Ground and Air Quality Metrics Transport).
-May 16, 2016 metrics are in the Appendix, however for the most current version of the GAMUT metrics go to http://gamutqi.org/metrics.html. - (see GAMUT Metrics Addendum)
+7. Quality - The GAMUT (Ground Air Quality Metrics Transport).
+May 16, 2016 metrics are in the Addenda.
+However, for the most current version of the GAMUT metrics go to http://gamutgi.org/metrics.html. (see GAMUT Metrics Addendum)

 8. Volume requirements